 The coronavirus pandemic forced businesses to swiftly adapt, with many adopting a primarily home based approach as an immediate response to lockdown measures.

-There will be a number of employees who will wish to return to the workplace having had to work from home for many months.
+Businesses began to emerge from lockdown following a statement by the Prime Minister indicating that the Government was looking for staff to return to work, so long as it was safe to do so, which for many organisations meant bringing employees back into the office.
+This meant a number of employees returned to the workplace having had to work from home for many months.
 Given the media attention on home working, it is anticipated that there will be a rise in requests from employees for their employers to adopt greater flexibility on working arrangements.

-Businesses too are likely to be reassessing their requirements with consideration being given to reducing office space and rental costs, which may result in more companies considering a home-based workforce for the long term.
+On 31st October the government announced a four week lockdown in England requesting a return to home working wherever possible.
+Businesses are likely to be reassessing their requirements with consideration being given to reducing office space and rental costs, which may result in more companies considering a home-based workforce for the long term.

 As we continue to debate what the ‘new normal’ will look like post pandemic, it is worthwhile considering what the legal implications are for employers who may seek to require their staff to continue to work from home on a permanent basis going forward.

 Many employees will be working under contracts of employment with no specific provision to work from home, and the place of work will most likely be stipulated as the employer’s premises.
 Unless there is a written term in the contract of employment permitting home working, employers would need the agreement of the employee in order to insist on homeworking, and imposing a unilateral change without agreement of those affected employees could constitute a breach of the employment contract.

 However, employers are advised to check the wording of the place of work clause in their employment contracts as the wording adopted often builds in a degree of flexibility in favour of the employer, which can allow for a change in place of work on a temporary or perhaps even permanent basis.